Neil Morrison: Political career

+In 1985 Knapp resigned as deputy leader of the party and Morrison stood to replace him.
+He was elected over Lower Hutt City Councillor Errol Baird and Thames Borough Councillor Alasdair Thompson for the position.
 In 1986 Beetham lost the leadership of the party to Morrison.
 On the night he was elected, the new leader implied in a TV interview that the Social Credit national dividend policy was out of date and would be dropped.
 This was in response to a question from the interviewer, which he might not have listened to carefully.
 The next day when Beetham said he was considering resigning because the new leadership was rejecting basic Social Credit philosophy, Morrison publicly retracted his comment and affirmed that the national dividend would remain an important part of Social Credit policy.